 The census enumerator found Livesey at Green Bank in March 1851, along with a servant and a visitor who was described as a railway proprietor.
 Livesey was described as a retired publisher and cheese factor.
 The other property named Green Bank on the form below was presumably the one Livesey records building on his estate.
 Image from the Ancestry website:

 Livesey was at home at Green Bank again ten years later when the enumerator called in April 1861.
 Livesey is recorded as a retired newspaper proprietor, his neighbour is recorded as a retired major general.
 Image from the Ancestry website:

-Livesey’s Green Bank Lakeland home, Biskey Lodge, the home of his retired major general neighbour in 1861, and the probable location of the second property that Livesey built on his estate can be seen on the six-inch Ordnance Survey map surveyed in 1858 below (map courtesy of the National Library of Scotland):
+Livesey’s Green Bank Lakeland home, Biskey Lodge, the home of his neighbour, the artist and soldier John Brownrigg Bellasis, who had served in India and retired with the rank of major general, and the probable location of the second property that Livesey built on his estate can be seen on the six-inch Ordnance Survey map surveyed in 1858 below (map courtesy of the National Library of Scotland):

-The map suggests that Livesey occupied a more substantial property than his neighbour the retired major general, with more extensive grounds.
-It was certainly more substantial than his last home in Preston in Bank Parade or his previous home, the farm at Holme Slack.
+The map suggests that Livesey occupied a more substantial property with more extensive grounds than his neighbour General Bellasis.
+It was certainly more substantial than his final home in Preston in Bank Parade or his previous home, the farm at Holme Slack.
 Later maps show Green Bank demolished and replaced by two large semi-detached houses.

 The 1911 revision of the 25-inch Ordnance Survey map below (map courtesy of the National Library of Scotland) shows the location of Livesey’s drinking fountain across the road from Bowness Pier.
 I think the D.Fn opposite the pier is Livesey’s fountain.